SQL Server Management Studio: Importing and Exporting Data

 - Open SQL Server Management Studio and connect to your database instance.

-- Right-click on the database or table you want to export.
+- Right-click on the database containing the data you want to export.

 - Select Tasks > Export Data to open the SQL Server Import and Export Wizard.